kintail/input-widget/README.md

 a function to turn those values into strings to display; in many cases, such as here, you can simply use Elm's built-in `toString` function.)
-Note how `Html.map` is used to convert (tag) the 'new value' messages produced by each widget into a proper `Msg` union type value.
+Note how `Html.map` is used to convert (tag) the 'new value' messages produced by each widget into proper `Msg` union type values.

 Finally, wrap everything up with `beginnerProgram`: